M1ckeysofine/portfolio/ctf/index.md

 ## SANS Holiday Hack Challenge 2014 – *Most Creative Winner*
 The 2014 challenge had a story centered around Charles Dickens’ **A Christmas Carol**, with a cyber twist.
 I won the **Most Creative Technical** category for this competition by crafting an imaginative narrative-style report and solving challenges in unique ways.

+Interested in the detailed tech details? <a href="../ctf/sans-holiday-hack.md" class="backlink__link">SANS Holiday Hack Tech Breakdowns</a>

 <details><summary>**Technical & Creative Highlights (2014)** – *Click to expand*</summary>